sudexp/wordpress-tutorial/README.md

 *Dashboard --> Pages --> Main Page --> Alert --> Text Alert = Eget gravida cum sociis natoque.
 Elementum nibh tellus molestie nunc.
 Viverra nibh cras pulvinar mattis nunc sed.
 In metus vulputate eu scelerisque felis imperdiet proin. --> Update*

 #### Our History
-In the same way we replace the headings, text fields and images of this section of the site.
-For example, I will give you a sequence of actions for one of the blocks:
+In the same way we replace headings, text fields and images of this section of site.
+For example, I will give you a sequence of actions for one of blocks:

 *Dashboard --> Custom Fields --> Add New --> Add Title = Our history --> Location --> Show this field group if = Page --> is equal to + Main Page --> Add Field --> Field Label = Title 1 --> Field Name = title_1 --> Field Type = Text --> Required? = Yes --> Publish*